 On February 12, 2014, the holders of approximately 66% of our voting securities authorized a Certificate of Amendment to our Amended and Restated Certificate of Incorporation to effect a reverse stock split in the range of one-for-two to one-for-ten, with the actual ratio to be determined within such range by the Board of Directors in its sole discretion.
 Subsequently, the Board of Directors approved a one-for-five reverse stock split of our common stock.
-On March 31, 2014, we filed the Certificate of Amendment to our Certificate of Incorporation to begin the process to effect the reverse stock split.
+On March 31, 2014, we filed the Certificate of Amendment to our Certificate of Incorporation to effect the reverse stock split.

 The reverse stock split was contemplated in connection with our application to list our common stock for trading on the NYSE MKT to assist in meeting the NYSE MKT minimum bid price requirement of a stock price of at least \$2.00 per share.
 We believe the one-for-five reverse stock split will allow us to achieve and maintain a stock price above the minimum bid requirements, but we cannot provide assurance that such stock price will be maintained.
 We submitted an application to have our common stock listed for trading on the NYSE MKT on March 17, 2014.
-Our proposed listing on the NYSE MKT is dependent upon meeting all relevant quantitative and qualitative listing criteria of the NYSE MKT.
-We anticipate approval of our listing application with the NYSE MKT subject to completion of a public offering under this Registration Statement, and other relevant requirements, including the finalization of the reverse stock split.
-Although we believe our common stock will be accepted for listing on the NYSE MKT, we cannot assure you that the NYSE MKT will ultimately approve our application for listing or that we will be able to sustain such listing.
+On April 1, 2014, we received authorization to list our shares on the NYSE MKT, subject to completion of a public offering of common stock and meeting all relevant quantitative and qualitative listing criteria of the NYSE MKT.
+Although we believe our common stock will be accepted for listing on the NYSE MKT, we cannot assure you that we will be able to sustain such listing.